cataclysmbnteam/Cataclysm-BN/data/mods/rpg_system/README.md

 ## Balance

 Worth ~25 character creation points.
-Weak early game, powerful late game.
+Worth much less early game, more late game.
 Not designed to be used with "Stats through Kills" mod.

 ## Screenshots